privacybydesign/irma-documentation/docs/revocation.md

 * "I possess a valid credential containing the disclosed attributes as well as an undisclosed attribute $e$."
 * "I know a number $u$ which is such that $u^e = \nu \bmod n$."

 The app proves this in zero-knowledge, meaning that the verifier can infer nothing from this proof except the above two facts.
 In particular, the proof hides the undisclosed attributes as well as $u$ and $e$.
-This provides unlinkability, as it ensures that a later session using the same credential and same witness cannot be linked to earlier ones.
+This provides unlinkability, as it ensures that a later session using the same credential and same witness cannot be linked to earlier ones (before or after the credential has been revoked).
 From the fact that the witness is valid, the verifier infers that the witness's credential is not revoked.

 The app includes the accumulator $\nu$ signed by the issuer against which it proved nonrevocation with its nonrevocation proof.
 The verifier accepts if this included accumulator is validly signed by the issuer; if the nonrevocation proof is valid against that accumulator; and if the accumulator is the same or newer than its own copy.